vuestorefront/vue-storefront/packages/core/docs/commercetools/use-review.md

 - `error` - reactive object containing the error message, if `search` or `addReview` failed for any reason.

 ## Getters

-Because `reviews` property is a raw response with some additional properties, it's recommended to use `ReviewGetters` for accessing any data from it.
-It includes the following helper functions:

 - `getItems` - returns list of reviews.